strawberry-graphql/strawberry/docs/general/mutations.md

 addBook(title: "The Little Prince", author: "Antoine de Saint-Exupéry")
 ```

 The `addBook` mutation is a simplified example.
-In a real-world application we usually
-want to return more information if an error occurs.
+In a real-world application mutations will often need to handle errors and communicate those errors back to the client.
+For example we might want to return an error if the book already exists.

 You can checkout our documentation on
 [dealing with errors](/docs/guides/errors#expected-errors) to learn how to return a